Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 to config/application.yml, put your external url into the pod_url field, and make any other needed configuration changes.

-To use `./script/server` copy config/script_server.yml.example to config/script_server.yml and edit it properly.
+To run as a rails app, copy config/script_server.yml.example to config/script_server.yml and edit it properly.

 ### Background